Lemon dove: Description

 The lemon dove is fairly small, measuring 24–30 cm in length and weighing 81.7–150 g.
-Adult males have a plumage that is dark brown above, glossed green on sides of neck, and cinnamon brown below.
-As noted, they have conspicuous white face markings.
+Adults have a plumage that is dark brown above, weakly glossed iridescent greenish to bronze (depending on light angle) on the sides of the neck, and cinnamon brown below, and with a pale whitish face grading into the brown body plumage.
 The feet, iris and orbital skin are red, the bill is black.
-Females and young males are generally similar, with a lighter brown plumage and dull grey facial markings.
-The males of western African subspecies have a dark grey plumage.
+Males and females are very similar, though females slightly duller.
+Juveniles are less iridescent, have lighter brown plumage with pale fringes on the wing covert and body feathers giving a barred appearance, and duller grey facial markings.
+The western African subspecies have greyer plumage than those of southern and eastern Africa.

 Distribution

-The lemon dove has a very wide range and is distributed in montane forests in sub-Saharan Africa, ranging for example from some 100 to 3,000 m ASL in eastern Africa.
+The lemon dove has a very wide range and is distributed in montane forests in sub-Saharan Africa, ranging from 100 to 3,000 m altitude in eastern Africa.
 The diet consists mainly of various small fruits, seeds, molluscs and insects.
 The female usually lays two creamy white eggs.